-The main things you’ll be thinking about are clever storage, ideally a mix of open and closed cabinets to accommodate the wide variety of items that you’ll likely be storing.
+The main things you’ll be thinking about are clever storage.
+Ideally, you’ll have a mix of open and closed cabinets to accommodate the wide variety of items that you’ll likely be storing.
 You’ll also need to consider how much surface area you want, for tasks like ironing or clothes folding or maybe plant maintenance.

 Whether you have a generously sized utility room or a modest utility cupboard located in the bathroom, I wanted to share some of my favourite chic utility room ideas with you.
 Let’s get into it…

 A utility room isn’t necessarily always a laundry room.
 Some people choose to set up their utility room mainlyas a boot room or mudroom, especially if the room connects to a back exit.
-Here, a lovely white utility boot room has been designed featuring a stained wooden bench, hardwood floorboards and oversized lockers for storage.
-Coat hooks take good advantage of the wall space too.
+Typical features of a mudroom include wooden or upholstered benches, oversized lockers for storage and coat hooks to take advantage of the wall space.

-Now, if you’re lucky enough to have a large utility room like this to play with, you can make it fulfil as many useful functions as you please.
-Boot room, flower/mess room with sink, and laundry room in one, the utility room design here ensure every inch of space is put to good use.
-And there’s so much storage you’ll never know the meaning of “clutter” again.
+If you’re lucky enough to have a large utility room to play with, you can make it fulfil as many useful functions as you please.
+Boot room, flower/mess room with sink, and laundry room in one, the utility room design should ensure every inch of space is put to good use.
+Ideally, there’s so much storage you’ll never know the meaning of “clutter” again.

-Here’s another beautiful utility room that’s really more of a corridor.
+Have a utility room that’s really more of a corridor?
 When it comes to narrow utility room ideas, you really want to take advantage of the full height of the space with ceiling-high cabinets and shelving.
 Shaker peg rails are also another very useful and simple utility room storage idea.
-Add in a strip of stunning encaustic cement floor tile and a bold green pendant light and you have a very stylish utility room indeed.
+Add in a strip of stunning encaustic cement floor tile and a bold pendant light and you have a very stylish utility room indeed.

 9. Pretty it up